-WHY INCLUSIVE DEVELOPMENT?
+WHY INCLUSIVE DEVELOPMENT

-Fiji, Vanuatu, Solomon Islands and Papua New Guinea are part of the United Nations member states who have all made a commitment to the Sustainable Development Goals (SDG's) 2030, which promises to leave no one behind, in actions to end poverty, protect the planet and to live in peace and prosperity.
-It is a commitment to end discrimination and exclusion and reduce the inequalities and vulnerabilities that leave people behind and undermine the potential of individuals and humanity as a whole.1

-A major cause of people being left behind is the persistent forms of discrimination, including gender discrimination, which leaves individuals, families and whole communities marginalized, and excluded.
-The SDGs are expected to be implemented by 2030.
+Papua New Guinea, Vanuatu, Solomon Islands and Fiji are part of the United Nations member states, who have made a commitment to the Sustainable Development Goals (SDG's) 2030; which promises to leave no one behind in actions to; endpoverty, protect the planet and to live in peace and prosperity.
+It is a commitment to end discrimination and exclusion and reduce the inequalities and vulnerabilities that leave people behind and undermine the potential of individuals and humanity as a whole.1 A major cause of people being left behind, are the persistent forms of discrimination, including gender discrimination, which leaves individuals, families and whole communities marginalized, and excluded.
+The SDG's are expected to be implemented by 2030.

-In line with Sustainable Development Goal 7, which is to ensure access to affordable, reliable, sustainable, and modern energy for all, studies have shown that it will not be possible to meet its targets by 2030 without specific attention to the inclusion of everyone's differing energy needs of, women, youth, marginalized groups etc.
+In line with Sustainable Development Goal 7, studies have shown that it will not be possible to meet targets for; affordable, reliable, sustainable, and modern energy access for all by 2030, without specific attention to the inclusion of differing energy needs, of; women, youths, marginalized groups, and etc.